Sustainable hydrophilic membranes to filter water

 - The meshing density and regularity of the pores

-Meanwhile, the size of the pores is reduced by 1 to 2 microns, to 10 nanometres, which makes for efficient filtration of ultra-fine particles.
+Meanwhile, the size of the pores is reduced, which enables efficient filtration of ultra-fine particles.

 Functional block copolymers

-The block copolymers developed by Arkema combine, on the same chain of molecules:
+The block copolymers developed by Arkema combine, on the same molecular chain:

 - A "miscible block" of molecules that attaches itself to the Kynar® PVDF